AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

 Getting the perfect extrusion multiplier (EM) is *crucial* for good looking prints.
 There are some [:pushpin: tuned print examples](#tuned-print-examples) below.

-EM tuning must be done, at a minimum, per filament brand/type.
+:bulb: EM tuning must be done, at a minimum, per filament brand/type.
 It may vary by color or by roll, depending how consistent your filament brand of choice is.

-Some Slicers seem to need slightly higher or lower EM than others.
+Some slicers seem to need slightly higher or lower EM than others.

 This method uses an aesthetics-first approach.
 For conerns about dimensional accuracy, see the [:pushpin: Rationale & Dimensional Accuracy](#rationale--dimensional-accuracy) section.

-I have found that most ABS falls within the 91-95% range, though I have some outliers.
+I have found that most ABS falls within the 91-95% range, and most PLA in the 94-98% range (though don't take that as gospel, I have some outliers!)

 ## Method
 The best method I have found is purely visual/tactile.